aaryan-dharmadhikari/Year-3-Term-2-Imperial-Notes/Systems Performance Engineering/Performance Tracing & Profiling.md

 				- needs recompilation for selective enabling
 	- Automatic source-level
 		- Usually compiler-supported
 		- Source-to-source rewriting is possible
+			- eg in JS, take a program, minimise all variables to save traffic
+			- clang has support for this, transform the AST.
 		- Disadvantages
 			- Less control
 			- Need for compiler support